riscvarchive/risc-v-getting-started-guide/source/linux-avalanche.rst

           wget https://github.com/riscv/risc-v-getting-started-guide/releases/download/tip/bitstream-litex-vexriscv-avalanche-linux.job

-       Load it onto the Avalanche board usugn the `PolarFire FlashPro <https://www.microsemi.com/product-directory/programming/4977-flashpro#software>`_ tool.`
+       Load it onto the Avalanche board using the `PolarFire FlashPro <https://www.microsemi.com/product-directory/programming/4977-flashpro#software>`_ tool.`
        You can refer to the "Creating a Job Project from a FlashPro Express Job" section of the tool's official `User Guide <https://coredocs.s3.amazonaws.com/Libero/12_0_0/Tool/flashpro_express_ug.pdf>`_.

    .. group-tab:: Renode

       .. note::

          Support for Linux-enabled LiteX with VexRiscv is available in not yet available in pre-built Renode packages.
-Refer to the `Renode README <https://github.com/renode/renode#installation>`_ for instruction on building from sources.
+Refer to the `Renode README <https://github.com/renode/renode#installation>`_ for instructions on building from sources.

-      Start Renode and create an instance of emulated Linux-enabled LiteX+VexRiscv board:
+      Start Renode and create an simulated instance of Linux-enabled LiteX+VexRiscv:

       .. code-block:: text

          mach create "litex-vexriscv-linux"
          machine LoadPlatformDescription @platforms/cpus/litex_vexriscv_linux.repl

 Loading Linux images
 ++++++++++++++++++++

-First, download pre-built binaries of emulator and the device tree:
+First, download pre-built binaries of two files needed for running Linux on the platform, the Machine Mode emulator and the device tree:

 .. literalinclude:: scripts/linux-avalanche.sh
    :start-after: # prebuilt_binaries